Attainia/user-activity-code-challenge/README.md

 python ../api/manage.py runserver & npm run dev
 ```

 These commands assume that the node package manager is installed.
-I've included a python virtual environment for ease
+I've also included a python virtual environment for ease
 of use but if you would rather serve the API natively it uses the following packages:
 - Django
 - djangorestframework